England Football Online

 ELO rating 14th

-Colours Probably red shirts and white shorts
+Colours "turned out in red jerseys" and white shorts

 Captain Billy Meredith Selection Welsh Selection Committee.